se-edu/addressbook-level25/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+### Use case: Rename tag

+**MSS**
+1. User requests to rename a tag
+2. AddressBook confirms the change
+3. User accepts the change
+4. AddressBook effects tag change

+**Extensions**

+1a.
+The tag to be replaced does not exist
+> 1a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 1

+2a.
+User rejects the change
+> Use case ends

+3b.
+User types unknown command
+> 3b1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.